Outstanding Student Service Awards

 Based on feedback received from faculty/staff, students and parents, we are fine-tuning the criteria of the Heart & Soul Award, thereby increasing its value and allowing us the opportunity to recognize the sustained dedication of our student leaders.
 In order to respectfully honor each of the Heart and Soul awardees at the ceremony, please follow these new parameters:

-- Each member campus with 0-10,000 students enrolled may nominate up to ten (10) students for this award.
+- Member campuses with 0-10,000 students enrolled may nominate up to ten (10) students for this award.

-- Each member campus with 10,001 or more students enrolled may nominate up to fifteen (15) students for this award.
+- Member campuses with 10,001 or more students enrolled may nominate up to fifteen (15) students for this award.

 - Nominated students must complete a minimum of 25 documented, non-required service hours per semester that they are enrolled on your campus.
 Non-required hours can be independent service in the community, or time that goes above and beyond what is required for a class or campus organization.
 Mandatory service hours do not count toward the 25 hour minimum.

-- In order to adhere to these refined guidelines, we encourage you tocoordinate applications from your campus.
+- In order to adhere to these refined guidelines, we encourage you to coordinate applications from your campus.
+If you're not sure who on your campus is coordinating this process, please click here.

 NOTE: Heart & Soul award winners who attend the Outstanding Student Service Awards Ceremony will be recognized as a group, campus by campus.
 PLEASE emphasize this to your nominees/awardees!
 Every year, we have a few disgruntled individuals who expected their awardee to walk across the stage and individually receive an award.
 With the extent of our network and the large number of students recognized, this is simply not possible.
 Thank you for your assistance!